 - After you have pre-enrolled during the spring term prior to your last fall term of your senior year, submit the Early Admission Petition.
 This also applies to juniors who intend to complete their undergraduate studies early.

 - If the petition is approved, you will be allowed to enroll in graduate level courses for the Fall term that will count toward your MPS degree.
 During the fall term, you will be required to submit a Graduate Admissions application by October 10 for the upcoming spring term.

 Graduating in May or August with your undergraduate degree?

 Early admit students will typically complete the MPS degree with one semester of additional study after their final undergraduate semester.
 Because most of the required courses for the MPS degree are taught only once per year, students planning on participating in the Early Admit program must plan carefully.
 Early Admit students will indicate which courses will meet requirements for their undergraduate degree and which will count toward the MPS.
-Each student's plan is confirmed by the undergraduate and graduate coordinators, in order to be sure the requirements for each program are being met.
+Each student's plan is confirmed by the undergraduate and graduate coordinators, in order to be sure, the requirements for each program are being met.

-In addition, the MPS program includes this note on the students' transcripts: "Student completed all requirements for the Bachelor of Science (B.S.)/Bachelor of Arts (B.A.) degree and the Master of Professional Studies (MPS) degree with no credit hours counting toward both degrees.
+In addition, the Graduate School Registrar includes this note on the students' transcripts: "Student completed all requirements for the Bachelor of Science (B.S.)/Bachelor of Arts (B.A.) degree and the Master of Professional Studies (MPS) degree with no credit hours counting toward both degrees.
 Selected credits taken, in excess of B.S./B.A. requirements, during the last semester of the student's undergraduate degree program, were counted toward the Master of Professional Studies degree."
 In this way, when transcripts are requested, the requester receives the full transcript, not just the undergraduate or the graduate one.

 This is not a dual degree program.